 Who I am: From a Single Idea to a Functioning Program

 I thought I would share a little background about myself, and why I decided to start my website/ program in the first place.
-First off, who am I, what is my program, and what is it about?
+First off who am I, and what is my program about?
 My name is McKenzie Fedyshyn, and I am the Founder of We Can Say No. I am a college student who is passionate about helping others who experience sexual harassment, and sexual assault.
 In addition to that, I am very passionate about advocating in the prevention of child sexual abuse.
 We Can Say No is a support, prevention, and education based program focused on ending sexual harassment in schools.
 While its focus is preventing and educating students about sexual harassment, I place a high emphasis on sexual assault and child sexual abuse as well.

 As far as sexual harassment goes, this is something that I know about all too well.
 My passion for advocating, preventing, and educating students about this matter started in ninth grade.
 I was sexually harassed in eighth grade for the first time.
 When it happened, I didn’t know what to do.
 I didn’t even realize that it was called sexual harassment.
 I also was not aware that my school had a sexual harassment policy.
 That’s when I started researching it further.
 The more information I found, the more I wanted to do something about it.
-Then, just shy of a year later, I was sexually harassed again as a freshman.
-However, it was much more severe than what had happened to me in eighth grade.
-Being pinned down and groped repetitively by one of my classmates, was the last straw.
+Then, just shy of a year later I was sexually harassed again as a freshman.
+I was pinned down and groped repeatedly by one of my classmates.
+That was the last straw.
 I decided that I had enough, and that I needed to step up on my own and take action.

 I became interested in advocating for the prevention of sexual assault shortly after the ninth-grade incident.
 I know that if I wasn’t in a classroom when that happened, that things could have been a lot worse.
 In eleventh grade I decided that I needed to do something about sexual harassment.
 I started emailing school administrators about what an issue I felt it was.
 Shortly after, with the help of my incredible assistant principal John Testa, I started my journey towards developing my website and program.
 That was three years ago, and I have come such a long way since.
 In February of 2016, I gave my first presentation on sexual harassment to eighth grade health students in my city.
 I have also worked on developing my own curriculum.
 Along with those things, I have created an informational pamphlet for students.
 There is so much more to do, but I am satisfied with the progress I have made so far.